dfayaud/Yearbook/README.md

 Push Notifications by Nick S.

-Sharing functionality by John D.
+Sharing functionality by John G.